Last updated: July 13, 2026

 Address: 33 W Kinzie St, Chicago, IL 60654

-This legendary restaurant was named after the iconic Chicago Cubs announcer, Harry Caray’s Italian Steakhouse is a must-visit for sports fans and lovers of authentic Italian-American cuisine.
+This legendary restaurant was named after the iconic Chicago Cubs announcer, Harry Caray’s Italian Steakhouse is a must-visit for sports fans and if you love authentic Italian-American cuisine.
 It is known for its dry-aged steaks and Italian-inspired dishes, it’s also a popular spot for locals and the bar area fills up quickly.
 We visited here on our Chicago Gangster Food Tour and loved it!

 Billy Goat Tavern – A Chicago Icon